-There are three main parameters in the advanced settings menu: Gas Limit, Gas Price, and Nonce.
+There are three main parameters in the advanced settings menu: Gas Limit, Nonce and input data.
 This article will explain what these are and how to use them properly.

 The Gas Limit is the maximum amount of gas that the transaction will use.
 If the advanced settings menu is untouched, it will automatically be set to 21000 for basic ethereum transfers.
 For token transfers, Coinomi will automatically calculate a gas limit, which is usually higher than 21000.
 A higher gas limit is usually necessary for sending tokens or other contracts (myetherwallet recommends ~200,000 for tokens).
 In Coinomi, gas limit is calculated to be the same as the gas used.
 Therefore, you do not need to worry about gas limits when participating in ICOs or when sending ETH or tokens to contract addresses.
 The work will be done behind the scenes and the correct limit will be set.
 If the gas limit is too high, only the amount actually used will count towards your transaction fee, after the transaction is confirmed.

 The Nonce is a value that increases after every sent transaction.
 Your transaction will not be mined unless

 - All previous nonce values have been confirmed and

 - The nonce in your transaction is the highest nonce to date.